UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/interactive_jobs/index.md

 !!! danger "Ocelote will be decommissioned on August 17th"
     Ocelote will no longer be available as a separate cluster on August 17th, 2026.
 All workloads that were developed on a CentOS 7 cluster will need to be migrated to Rocky Linux 9.
 See our [Operating System Updates](../../resources/updates/) documentation for more information.

-An interactive session can be requested on either Ocelote or Puma.

-Puma runs a newer operating system (Rocky Linux 9) than Ocelote (CentOS 7), has newer system libraries, and its own software modules.
-If you are using Puma for your production work, you will want to stick to requesting interactive sessions on Puma for testing and compiling.
-Workflows may not be transferrable between Ocelote and Puma, so make sure to check which software ecosystem you're using to ensure the most predictable results.

 ## How to Request an Interactive Session